-Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info\in are returned), "child" (in which case only transformations where the info\out are returned) or all (in which case any transformations where the info is the info\out are returned).
+Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info_in are returned), "child" (in which case only transformations where the info is the info_out are returned) or all (in which case any transformations where the info is the info out or the info in are returned).
 The default is all status can be all/pending/received.

-'''

-Info.transmissions(status='all')

-'''
+Info.transmissions (status='all')